alsamancov/Calculator/README.md

 1

-Operation design pattern
+Strategy design pattern

-data getting from file
+data getting from file with dialog window